seperrin/QualityControl/doc/DevelopersTips.md

 The config file is stored in git in the branch `repo_cleaner` (careful not to update in master instead !).
 Check out the branch, update the file Framework/script/RepoCleaner/config.yaml and commit it.
 A PR is necessary but in case of emergency, force-merge it.
 As soon as it is merged, it will be used by the script.

 The config file used to be in `aldaqci@aidrefflp01:~/alice-ccdb/config.yaml` but it is not the case any more.

+The different cleaning policies available at the moment are: 1_per_hour, 1_per_run, last_only, none_kept, skip

 The repo_cleaner is launched every 5 minutes by [Jenkins](https://alijenkins.cern.ch/job/FLP/job/CCDB%20Clean%20up/).